Glaucoma can cause uncomfortable symptoms like eye pressure and, if left untreated, vision loss.

 Glaucoma is a group of diseases that can damage the optic nerve, the nerve that connects the eye to the brain, usually as a result of fluid buildup that leads to increased eye pressure.
 Glaucoma is one of the leading causes of vision loss in individuals across the globe and can affect people of all ages, though it is most common in the elderly.
 Symptoms associated with glaucoma include:

-- Eye pain
+- Eye pressure and pain

 - Redness and inflammation of the eye

-- Blurred vision
+- Blurred or tunnel vision